Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

 * After creating this method, we will create yet another method, which will set the enemys location for where to stroll off to when its in stray mode and not in idle mode.
-But before we do that, we will have to create a vector 3 method first for finding and storing a random location in the range of the enemys current location and is not too close to the player on the navmesh area we created earlier.
+But before we do that, we will have to create a `Vector3` method first for finding and storing a random location in the range of the enemys current location and is not too close to the player on the `NavMesh` area we created earlier.
 After a certain number of attempts of trying to find the best location, it will return the best location to use for the enemy to use.

 ```C#
     Vector3 EnemyStrayLocation() // method to find different locations to wander towards